charlieargue/pan-code-samples/README.md

 - Setup next-generation **API mocking** (`msw`), that allowed effortless request interception at the network level, and seamless re-use the same mock definitions for testing, development, and debugging

-- Demonstrated successful use of **Cypress E2E tests** to confidently and quickly refactor entire MFEs, to hunt/fix/prevent bugs, and as a UI unit and component testing tool (against StoryBook stories)
+- Demonstrated successful use of **Cypress E2E tests** to confidently and quickly refactor entire MFEs, to hunt/fix/prevent bugs, and as a UI unit and component testing tool (against StoryBook)

-- Introduced Postman as a critical tool for sharing collections between BE and FE during requirements-gathering phase
+- Introduced Postman as a critical tool for sharing collections between BE and FE teams

 - While refactoring multiple MFEs and building new features, wrote **clean, bug-free, and highly-testable code** so that services, components, utility functions, and custom hooks could all be exercised rigorously